 Follow-up GMP inspections (reassessment or re-inspection) are made to monitor the result of corrective measures.
 They are normally carried out from 6 weeks to 6 months after the initial inspection, depending on the nature of the defects and the work to be undertaken.
 They are limited to specific GMP requirements that have not been observed or that have been inadequately implemented.

 Special GMP inspections may be necessary to undertake spot checks following complaints, recalls related to suspected quality defects in products or reports of adverse drug reactions.
 Such inspections may be focused on one product, a group of related products, or specific operations such as mixing, sterilization, or labeling.
 Special visits may be also made to establish how a specific product is manufactured as a prerequisite for marketing approval or issuance of an export certificate.
+A further reason for special visits to gather specific information on or to investigate specific operations and to advise the manufacturer of regulatory documents.

+Any other types as the Authority may designate.
+This may include pre-approval inspection for newly established facility.

 2.2 Application for GMP

-The manufacturer or applicant must submit an application dossier to the Authority on the following address:
+The manufacturer or applicant who intends to conduct a Good Manufacturing Practice inspection shall submit an application dossier to the Authority on the following address:

 Director General